-- " Parliament to appoint new Public Defender with multi-party consensus and in cooperation with the CSOs; - " Transparency of the selection process; - $\ \ \, \text{$\tt w$} \quad \, \text{Ensure the independence of the new Ombudsperson.}$
+" Parliament to appoint new Public Defender with multi-party consensus and in cooperation with the CSOs;

+" Transparency of the selection process;

+" Ensure the independence of the new Ombudsperson.

-- GD created an assessment group comprising of nine members of civil society and academia to evaluate each applicant for the Public Defender; Independent CSOs presented three candidates Giorgi Burjanadze, Ana Abashidze and Nazi Janezashvili (who later withdrew), who obtained the highest evaluations from the assessment group and were supported publicly by the opposition.
+➤ GD created an assessment group comprising nine members of civil society and academia to evaluate each applicant for the Public Defender; Independent CSOs presented three candidates - Giorgi Burjanadze, Ana Abashidze and Nazi Janezashvili (who later withdrew), who obtained the highest evaluations from the assessment group and were supported publicly by the opposition.
 Public hearings of the candidates were held; GD conducted a negative campaign against the candidates presented by the CSOs.
-Despite the transparent process, GD didn't support any of these candidates and the whole process failed; - During the spring session, GD supported the candidacy of the leaders of the opposition party Citizens, Vice-Chairman of the Parliament Levan Ioseliani.
-His candidacy was supported by several MPs from the opposition, as well; - During the spring session, the selection process of candidate for Public Defender was conducted without the involvement of the civil society and was nontransparent; - Parliament elected the Public Defender exactly the same day when it voted in favour of the draft law on "Transparency of Foreign Influence" at the first hearing; - X Parliament elected an active politician as a Public Defender.
+Despite the transparent process, GD didn't support any of these candidates, and the whole process failed;

+\checkmark During the spring session, GD supported the candidacy of the leaders of the opposition party - Citizens, Vice-Chairman of the Parliament Levan Ioseliani.
+His candidacy was supported by several MPs from the opposition, as well;

+imes During the spring session, the selection process of candidates for Public Defender was conducted without the involvement of civil society and was nontransparent;

+× Parliament elected an active politician as a Public Defender;